Get Tech Tips

 I believe it!
 What are the chances that ΔT readings have been and are still being taken on systems with PSC motors and questionable duct designs for the last 30 years?
 Or even before?
 I’d say pretty good.
 In fact, I have a strong suspicion that that’s where this misunderstood rule of thumb might’ve come from.

-By the way, if this summer you were to find yourself near the local YMCA and see an air conditioner installed in the middle of a football field, check the ΔT.
-Best case scenario it’ll be 10 degrees.
+By the way, if you were to find yourself near the local YMCA this summer and see an air conditioner installed in the middle of a football field, check the ΔT.
+In the best-case scenario, it’ll be 10 degrees.